patkins2/CPR-AR/README.md

 # Current issues
   - When running on the hololens, the checkbox becomes rather large when the cursor is not touching it.
+  - Sometimes checkbox material will not changed when clicked, but will start the timer to go to next page.

 Future Additions
   - [ ] Embedded Videos and Pictures
-  - [ ] Checkbox will change the page after a few seconds.
+  - [x] ~~Checkbox will change the page after a few seconds.~~
   - [ ] Checkbox status is constant until restart or completion.

 # Notes